A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Introduction

-Existing fine-tuning techniques, such as Adapter \cite{houlsby2019parameter, chen2022adaptformer, he2023parameter} and LoRA \cite{hu2021lora}, address part of this challenge.
-Compared to training and full fine-tuning, these methods keep most of the parameters frozen and learns task-specific information with very fewer parameters.
-This enables parameter-efficient learning and the successful migration of large foundation models to a wider range of specific downstream tasks, even in more constrained hardware environments.
-The concept of Adapter was first introduced in the natural language processing community \cite{houlsby2019parameter} as a method to fine-tune large pre-trained models for specific downstream tasks.
+Existing fine-tuning techniques, especially Adapter \citep{houlsby2019parameter, chen2022adaptformer, he2023parameter} and Low-Rank Adaptation (LoRA) \citep{hu2021lora, zhang2023adaptive}, address part of this challenge.
+Compared to training and full fine-tuning, these methods fix most of the parameters and learn task-specific information with very few parameters.
+This approach enables parameter-efficient learning and the successful migration of large foundation models to a wider range of specific downstream tasks, even in more constrained hardware environments.
+The concept of Adapter was first introduced in the natural language processing community \citep{houlsby2019parameter} as a method to fine-tune large pretrained models for specific downstream tasks.
 The core idea behind Adapter is to introduce a parallel, compact, and scalable adaptation module that learns task-specific knowledge during training while the original model branch remains fixed, retaining task-agnostic knowledge.
-Then the synergy of task-specific and task-agnostic knowledge facilitates efficient fine-tuning of the large model.
+Similarly, LoRA \citep{hu2021lora} introduced trainable rank decomposition matrices to learn task-specific knowledge.
+This approach leverages the synergy between task-specific and task-agnostic knowledge, enabling efficient fine-tuning of the large model.

-In the field of remote sensing, fine-tuning techniques have focused on adapting SAM for single-modality tasks \cite{pu2024classwise, zhou2024mesam}.
-CWSAM \cite{pu2024classwise} and MeSAM \cite{zhou2024mesam} adapted SAM's image encoder and introduced custom mask decoders for remote sensing data.
-However, as shown in in Table~\ref{tab:sam_params}, an analysis of the SAM parameter distribution across three scales reveals that the majority of SAM's parameters are concentrated in its image encoder, suggesting that most of its general knowledge is encapsulated within this component.
+In the field of remote sensing, fine-tuning techniques have focused on adapting SAM for single-modality tasks \citep{pu2024classwise, zhou2024mesam, lu2024multi}.
+For instance, CWSAM \citep{pu2024classwise} and MeSAM \citep{zhou2024mesam} adapted SAM's image encoder and introduced custom mask decoders for remote sensing data.
+However, an analysis of the SAM parameter distribution across three scales reveals that the majority of SAM's parameters are concentrated in its image encoder, suggesting that most of its general knowledge is encapsulated within this component.
 Therefore, we consider it unnecessary to modify SAM's prompt encoder and mask decoder for remote sensing-specific tasks, as such modifications increase model adaptation complexity while hindering seamless integration with existing segmentation models.